 When it comes to Japanese summer festivals, buying and having various foods at stalls is one of the fun things.Those food stalls set up at the summer festival are called “Yatai (屋台)”.

-Most of the street stalls “Yatai” cook foods in front of you, so you can enjoy seeing their cooking processes as well as having the foods.They sell and serve a variety of foods unique to Japan that you might not have eaten yet.
+Most of the street stalls “Yatai” cook foods in front of you, so you can enjoy seeing their cooking processes as well as having the food.They sell and serve a variety of foods unique to Japan that you might never have eaten.

-Typical examples of such festival foods include the 10 foods that I introduced about half a year ago.Out of them, today I want to introduce Amaguri (甘栗), which is available at many supermarkets in Japan.
+Typical examples of such festival foods include these 10 foods that I introduced about half a year ago.Out of them, today I want to introduce Amaguri (甘栗), because it is available at many supermarkets in Japan.

 Muki Amaguri – Peeled Roasted Sweet Chestnuts